CVM Class Library Frequently Asked Questions

 rvector::rvector (TR* pD, int nSize, int nIncr = 1);

 However, since version 6.0 the library is no longer using embedded memory manager for performance reasons.
-This created a problem of sharing memory which no longer exists.
+It created the problem of sharing memory which no longer exists.
 Let's consider the following code:

 cvector low_up_diag (const scmatrix& m, iarray& naPivots)